-'I don't think I have enough breast milk' Remember that after a few weeks of breastfeeding your breasts will not feel as full as they did at the beginning.
-This doesn't mean that you are not producing enough milk - it just means that you and your baby have worked out exactly how much milk he needs.
-If you are unsure, speak to your health visitor/family nurse.
+'I don't think I have enough breast milk.'

+Remember that after a few weeks of breastfeeding your breasts will not feel as full as they did at the beginning.
+This does not mean that you are not producing enough milk - it just means that you and your baby have worked out exactly how much milk they need.
+If you are unsure, speak to your health visitor or family nurse.

-'I'm worried that my baby won't put on enough weight' Breastfed babies grow differently from babies fed with formula.
+'I'm worried that my baby will not put on enough weight.'

+Breastfed babies grow differently from babies fed with formula.
 Breastfed babies grow at a rate that is better for their future health.
 They can put on weight more slowly and some early weight loss is normal.
-If you are concerned about your baby's weight, speak to your health visitor/family nurse or midwife.
+If you are concerned about your baby's weight, speak to your health visitor, family nurse or midwife.